couchdeveloper/RXPromise/README.md

 In `RXPromise`, errors occurring in handlers will be signaled to the call-site through simply returning an `NSError` object.
 An asynchronous tasks signals an error through _rejecting_ their promise with an error reason.

 **Caution:**
-> As usual in Objective-C, throwing exceptions using the keyword `throw` or `@throw` or using the method `raise:` are not appropriate to signal errors to a call site.
+> As usual in Objective-C, throwing exceptions using the keyword `throw` or `@throw` or using the method `raise:` are not appropriate to signal errors to a call-site.
 In fact, throwing an exception from within a handler will lead to a crash.

 See also chapter [Error Propagation](#error-propagation).